dendory/Healthstone/README.md

 # Healthstone
 Healthstone is an open source and lightweight Windows system monitoring service able to run dozens of customizable health checks.
 If any check fails, it can notify the Event Log, send emails, file a NodePoint ticket, or send a notification using Pushbullet.
 It runs on any Windows XP, 7, 8, Server 2008 or Server 2012 system.
 It can be used to monitor servers, or the state of Windows desktops in any environment, along with other services such as IIS, SQL Server, etc.

-To install, unzip the files somewhere and run `install.bat`.
-This will install to `C:\Windows\healthstone` by default and activate the service.
-To configure it, edit the file `healthstone.cfg` in that folder and restart the service.

 ### Screenshots
 ![](http://dendory.net/files/healthstone.jpg)